Sign in

 Answer

-CEO John Heller stated that the government is currently operating with a sense of urgency and efficiency, and he does not anticipate unusual Q4 procurement dynamics.
-COO Steve Arnette explained that Amentum is already deeply engaged in the Golden Dome mission via its work with the Missile Defense Agency, positioning it well to support the initiative's emphasis on rapid deployment, which is backed by a $25 billion initial investment.
+CEO John Heller stated that the government is currently working efficiently with a sense of urgency, and he does not anticipate unusual Q4 procurement impacts.
+COO Steve Arnette elaborated on the Golden Dome initiative, explaining that Amentum's existing work with the Missile Defense Agency on key technologies like hypersonic tracking and digital twins positions them perfectly for the project's rapid deployment focus, which has already received a $25 billion initial investment.

 Tobey Sommer from Truist Securities asked for details on the commercial business's demand and book-to-bill, the company's potential role in supporting operations in Gaza, the current functioning of government payment offices, and the budget resilience for its NASA-related activities.